smarr/WritingStats/README.md

  - Google Chart Tools (no installation required, uses online copy)
    https://developers.google.com/chart/

+### Customize Settings

+As you have seen in the example above, WritingStats uses a defined goal to estimate your progress.
+The goal and other settings are defined in `status.conf`.
+You will have to set the file name for your main tex file, and the name of the log-file LaTeX produces.
+The log file has typically the same name but uses the .log-extension.

+To achieve accurate results, you will need to estimate the number of words per page, and how many additional pages the final PDF will contain.
+Often, you will want to ignore for instance the table of content, lists of figures and tables, appendices, etc. Since, we currently do not have a way to detect them automatically, they will need to be configured instead.

+The settings for start date and deadline are necessary to calculate the length of the project, the number of days left, and to size the charts properly.

+Note that the RSS feed needs to be modified separately (cf. below).

+### Server Repository

+After customizing `status.conf`, we suggest to set up a shared repository on a server to automatically generate the statistics on every push to the server.
+Note, this will require that the server is able to generate the PDF file using make and LateX-Mk.
+Furthermore, it will require a installation or local copy of TeXcount.

+To set up a shared git repository with a post-receive hook, execute the following steps:

+    git init --bare
+    git clone --local `pwd` checkout
+    ln -s `pwd`/checkout/status/post-receive hooks/post-receive

 ### RSS Feed

 The RSS feed can be published using the `status/status.rss.php` file.
 It needs